 We aim to make the link between teaching, learning and behaviour as clear as possible.
 In our school, we believe that teachers have the right to teach and learners have the right to learn.
-This policy has been put together from the ideas of staff and pupils and therefore, every member of the school community has a responsibility to see that it is carried out consistently.
-It will help us to create a positive climate for learning in our school, where everyone can achieve their best and everyone’s contribution is valued.
+This policy has been put together with input from the pupils, staff and parents and therefore, every member of the school community has a responsibility to see that it is carried out consistently.
+It will help us to create a positive climate for learning in which everyone can achieve their best and everyone’s contribution is valued.

 Our aims are to:

 - Create a caring, friendly, happy school where there is respect for all people and property.

 - Promote self-discipline through encouraging positive models of behaviour.

 - Encourage an open partnership between parents and school in supporting a common behaviour code.

 There will be times when children express their feelings and emotions through inappropriate behaviour.
 Children learn to discover where the boundaries of acceptable behaviour lie as part of growing up.

 Rewards and sanctions are displayed around the school on the “Behaviour for Learning Pyramid”.
 It also forms part of the Home school agreement.
 Expected behaviours will be taught through good role modelling and will be reinforced through PDL and assemblies.